-In 2017, the Chairman organized a performance appraisal of the full Board.
+In 2018, a performance appraisal was conducted of the Chief Executive Officer and of the Chairman.

 Diversity

 Since the Annual General Meeting of 11 May 2016, the Company is compliant with the legal requirement that at least one third of the members of the Board of Directors are of the opposite gender.